 - ½ cup honey

-First you'll start by squeezing the juice of 10 medium sized blood oranges.
+- Squeeze the juice of 10 medium-sized blood oranges.

 Strain to remove any seeds or pulp into a small sauce pan.